This post contains affiliate links. See full disclosure for more information.

 The Skin You Live In by Michael Tyler

 This may be one of my favorite books about race for preschoolers.
 The book begins by showing the value and purpose of our skin.
 Then, we dive into a colorful description of the beauty and diversity of skin color.
-However, the authors don’t stop there- he goes on to describe how skin doesn’t make us good or bad or define who we are.
+However, the author doesn’t stop there- he goes on to describe how skin doesn’t make us good or bad or define who we are- such a vital truth for kids, and adults.

 - Do you know why you have skin?